 Hologate presented another concept of LBE installations, also based on HTC Vive systems.
 They set up turnkey systems in 4x4m cube spaces that can be operated with one single person for short term VR experiences on the go, like in shopping malls or cinema venues.
 Content relies heavily on current trends like Beat Saber and zombie shooter clones.
 But the installations simplify access to VR as an attraction for new users and reduce management efforts to a bare minimum.

 Holocafé also aims at a new audience for first-time VR experiences, but they focus more on a social experience for families with their content.
 The installations are also using HTC Vive systems and focus on cooperative gameplay scenarios.
-In contrast to throughput oriented Hologate, this LBE concept offers additional social space for hanging out for a longer while inside, outside or around the VR attraction and prepares for regularily returning customers.
+In contrast to throughput oriented Hologate, this LBE concept offers additional social space for hanging out for a long while inside, outside or around the VR attraction and prepares for regularly returning customers.

-Multiplication for the good and for the bad
+Multiplication for the good and the bad

 There may come up a race between the platforms pursuing the same pathways on different access levels with the same conceptual understanding of VR as an advanced gaming feature.
 This race may be fruitful for VR as an interplay between local attraction and continuity at home, or it may turn into mutual interference by offering technology featured sameness on all access levels at the same time.